Aortic Stenosis in Children

 - Pulmonary autograft (Ross procedure).
 This is surgery to replace the aortic valve and part of the aorta.
 Your child's own pulmonary valve and part of the pulmonary artery are used to replace the damaged aortic valve.
 A pulmonary valve and part of the pulmonary artery from a donor organ are used to replace the transplanted valve and artery.
 Many surgeons prefer this method because it continues to work well as a child grows.

-- An infant who has critical aortic stenosis will be in an intensive care unit (ICU).
+- A baby who has critical aortic stenosis will be in an intensive care unit (ICU).
 He or she may need emergency repair of the valve.
-Infants who aren’t as sick have the procedure planned.
+Babies who aren’t as sick can have the procedure planned.

 - A child with severe aortic stenosis may not be able to take part in sports.
-This is especially true for sports that have intense or long periods of activity.
+This is more a risk with sports that have intense or long periods of activity.

-What are the complications of aortic stenosis in a child?
+What are possible complications of aortic stenosis in a child?

 - Bulging or weakening (aneurysm) of the aorta